Freedom of Association

 - Where conciliation and mediation efforts have failed, workers and trade unions shall have the right to strike to meet their objectives.
 The law shall regulate the exercise of the right to strike and shall establish limitations on the right to strike in narrowly defined essential services.
 Similarly, employers shall also have the right to lockout.

 Of an enterprise workforce, there should be some who act as trade union representatives who are well trained about workplace rights issues and can help workers in accessing their rights.
+Similar argument can be used for OSH Committee, Works Council and other committees that can be established at a workplace.
 An analogy can be established here: “And it is not possible for all the Muslims to set out (together).
-So, why should a party from within every group (or tribe) not go forth so that they may acquire deeper knowledge (i.e., thorough understanding and insight) of the Din (Religion), and warn their people when they return to them so that they may guard themselves (against a life of sins and disobedience)?”
+So, why should a party from within every group (or tribe) not go forth so that they may acquire deeper knowledge (i.e., thorough understanding and insight) of the Din (Religion), and warn their people when they return to them so that they may guard themselves (against a life of sins and disobedience)?”.
 (09:122)

 وَمَا كَانَ الْمُؤْمِنُونَ لِيَنْفِرُوا كَافَّةً فَلَوْلَا نَفَرَ مِنْ كُلِّ فِرْقَةٍ مِنْهُمْ طَائِفَةٌ لِيَتَفَقَّهُوا فِي الدِّينِ وَلِيُنْذِرُوا قَوْمَهُمْ إِذَا رَجَعُوا إِلَيْهِمْ لَعَلَّهُمْ يَحْذَرُونَ